What it does

 • Handle errors gracefully with try/except blocks

-• Break complex operations into smaller steps
+• Break complex operations into smaller, trackable steps

 • Import libraries at the beginning of your code